 - Collection letters and calls that have occurred (if you have the letters, you can even text/email them over before/during our call!);

 - If your car has been taken, how and when that repossession occurred; and

 - If you have a case, how we can represent you.
 We take many cases on a contingency basis, meaning there is no retainer money for you to pay.

-During our call I'll gather up some of the details about your situation in order to make sure your rights are protected.
-I'm happy to answer any questions you may have, and explain what your options.
+During our call we'll discuss the details about your situation in order to make sure your rights are protected.
+We are happy to answer any questions you may have, and explain your options.